An 18-year-old Singaporean mum’s story

 A mother at the tender age of 18, find out how this Singaporean girl kept her secret until just one day before her expected due date and how her story turned out to have a happy ending.

-While her classmates were spending their junior college years studying and hanging out with their friends, this 18-year-old had a different set of problems towards the end of her first college year.
+While her classmates were spending their junior college years studying and hanging out with their friends, this teenage mother, all of 18, had a different set of problems towards the end of her first college year.

 Struggling to keep a huge secret under wraps, she successfully hid her pregnancy from everyone, including her parents, until the day before her delivery.

 Singaporean teenager, Pauline (not her real name), knew that she had to keep the baby alive the moment she found out she was pregnant with her boyfriend of 3 years.